VladyslavKvaskov/mini-e-commerce/README.md

 # mini-e-commerce
 Visit https://m-store-calm-uguisu.now.sh/ for the demo!
-Visit https://www.facebook.com/vlad.kvaskov/videos/2521147621310383/ to view video of the demo
+Visit https://www.facebook.com/vlad.kvaskov/videos/2521147621310383/ to view a video of the demo

 This is a mini e-commerce web app.
 Here I used only front-end.